 - Persuasion through narrative, identity; and story telling

 - Dealing with the “isms”

 - Facilitation and group dynamics

 After the Intensive Training the Peace Fellows are expected to work on their own project or campaign.
-The program provides ongoing support to the Peace Fellows by hosting Strategy Support Groups and by providing each Peace Fellow with at least one Mentor.
+The program provides ongoing support to the Peace Fellows.

-Volunteer PAT alumni and other seasoned activists form a pool of Mentors.
-Each Peace Fellow chooses at least one Mentor, who stays in touch with the Peace Fellow and provides support and guidance to the Peace Fellow as s/he designs and executes his/her chosen project or campaign.
+Volunteer MYPF alumni and other seasoned activists form a pool of Mentors.
+Each Peace Fellow may choose to get support from one or more Mentors, who provides support and guidance to the Peace Fellow as s/he requests.